So you want to get into cross-country skiing but you live on the wrong side of the snow line? Here’s some recommendations on:

 Take lessons for the style of skiing you want to do.
 If you’re like me, you’ll gain more valuable information by doing than reading or talking.
 Try before you buy at least twice.
 And take a lesson along the way.

-If you can articulate to someone the kinds of places you like/want to ski at, the level of performance you can feasibly aspire to, and the capability you have now, any reasonably good ski shop could tell you if they have something usable in their lineup.
+If you can articulate to someone the kinds of places you like/want to ski at, a realistic level of performance you aspire to, and the capability you have now, any reasonably good ski shop could tell you if they have something usable in their lineup.

 I’ll have what they’re having